 As pot comes out of black market, regulators face scrutiny

-This undated file photo provided by the Arapahoe County, Colo., Sheriff's Office shows Renee Rayton.
 States with legal marijuana have an ethics problem.
+Not just because they're violating federal ... .

 Comments